Dependencies

 Changing the Type

-- Open the dependency editor
+- Double-click the dependency line to open the editor

 - Select a different type from the dropdown (FS, SS, FF, SF)

-- Save changes
+- Click Save

 Adding Lag Time